 YES YOU CAN We call it the "2 + 2 University Transfer" program.
 Start at Edison State and transfer your coursework for another degree.
 Edison State's small class sizes and affordable tuition make it easy to launch your bachelor's degree close to home.

 Edison State's "2 + 2 University Transfer" degrees are your gateway to over 250 bachelor's degrees at Ohio's public and private universities, as well as to colleges across the United States.

 The Edison State staff works closely with four-year institutions to keep programs up-to-date and transferable.
-Edison State's articulation agreements with area colleges and universities list the courses that you can take at Edison State to prepare for popular majors at nearby schools.
+Edison State's Transfer Agreements with area colleges and universities list the courses that you can take at Edison State to prepare for popular majors at nearby schools.

-Some of the universities that recent Edison State graduates have transferred to include Bluffton, Bowling Green, Capital, University of Cincinnati, University of Dayton, Franklin, Ohio Northern, Ohio State, University of Toledo, Urbana, Wittenberg, Wright State and Xavier.
+Recent Edison State graduates have transferred to Bluffton, Bowling Green, Capital, University of Cincinnati, University of Dayton, Franklin, Miami, Ohio Northern, Ohio State, Ohio University, University of Toledo, Wittenberg, Wright State, Xavier and many more.

 Transfer Assurance Guides (TAGS)Developed by the Ohio Board of Regents and created by The University Systems of Ohio, the

 Transfer Assurance Guides provide information on general and specific education coursework that students can complete and transfer.
 See Edison State Transfer Assurance Guide approved courses here.

 Strategic Ohio Council for Higher Education provides several resources for new and transfer students including:

 UNIVERSITY PARTNERS Edison State Community College has entered into partnerships with several universities to offer degree completion programs on the Edison State campuses and online.
 These partnerships are designed for adult students who have completed technical A.A.S., A.A.B., or A.T.S. degrees and wish to continue their education beyond the associate degree.